KarlaMarie/learn_read_me/README.md

 * 1tsp vanilla extract
 * 1tsp of baking powder
 * A pinch of salt
+* 1 egg
-* 1 egg•100g-200g chocolate or chocolate chips
+* 100g-200g chocolate or chocolate chips

 ## Method
 * Add the sugar and melted butter in a bowl and mix together –a wooden spoon is fine, no need for a whisk.